(She/Hers- Ella/Su (de ella))

 B.Ed. in English: Instituto Pedagogico Nacional de Monterrico (IPN-M), Lima, Peru

-I came to the United States to study an M.A. in Spanish Literature and to teach Spanish at Villanova University, Pennsylvania, in 2002.
-Teaching my primary language provided me with an opportunity to view my language with another lens.
-It also made me question why so few language learners achieve full proficiency in a foreign/second language.
-Eager to have answers to my questions, I decided to pursue a Ph.D. in Culture, Literacy and Language at the University of Texas at San Antonio.
-At UTSA, I prepared English as a second language (ESL) teachers.
-The transition from the EFL to the ESL preparation field forced me to reframe some of the beliefs I had mistakenly held.
-My doctoral studies provided me with a sound rationale to interweave the three areas (culture, literacy and language) to better understand the language learning process, and particularly the learning process for English Language learners (ELLs) in the US.
+I came to the United States to pursue an M.A. in Spanish Literature and to teach Spanish at Villanova University, Pennsylvania, in 2002.
+Teaching my home language provided me with an opportunity to view Spanish with another lens.
+As I taught Spanish, it made me question why so few language learners achieve a high level of proficiency in a foreign/second language.
+Eager to find answers to my questions, I decided to pursue a Ph.D. in Culture, Literacy, and Language at the University of Texas at San Antonio.
+At UTSA, I prepared English as a second language (ESL) teacher candidates.
+The transition from the EFL to the ESL preparation field encouraged me to revisit some of the beliefs I had mistakenly held (e.g., that the translanguaging practice should not be welcome in a language class).
+My doctoral studies provided me with a sound rationale to interweave the three areas (culture, literacy and language) to better understand the language learning process, and particularly the learning process of emergent bilingual (EB) learners in the U.S.

 Graduate courses taught

-ED 692 Classroom Strategies in First and Second Language Reading and Writing
+ED 692: ELD for ESOL and Bilingual Settings (former Classroom Strategies in First & Second Language Reading & Writing)

 Undergraduate courses taught